‘Teen Mom 2’ Star Nathan Griffith Reacts To David Eason’s Dog Killing, Why Did He Call The Cops?

 “It doesn’t mean anything romantic, it means she’s my son’s mother I will go to war for her.
 I just want to be sure that she and Kaiser are OK,” he explained.

-In addition to the son she shares with Griffith and the daughter she shares with Eason, Evans is also mom to nine-year-old Jace, who is currently cared for primarily by her mother, Barbara Evans.
+In addition to the son she shares with Griffith and the daughter she shares with Eason, Evans is also mom to 9-year-old Jace, who is currently cared for primarily by her mother, Barbara Evans.

-As fans of Teen Mom 2 well know, Evans’ husband, Eason, has been accused of being violent not only with their animals, but also with his and her kids.
-In fact, during an episode of the show years ago, Eason was seen dragging Kaiser across his backyard by the child’s arm he annoyed the couple by crying for food as they attempted to shoot engagement photos.
+As fans of Teen Mom 2 well know, Evans’ husband has been accused of being violent not only with their animals but also with his and her kids.
+In fact, during an episode of the show years ago, Eason was seen dragging Kaiser across his backyard by the child’s arm after he annoyed the couple by crying for food as they attempted to shoot engagement photos.

 To see more of Evans, Griffith, and their co-stars, don’t miss new episodes of Teen Mom 2 Season 9A on Monday nights at 9 p.m. on MTV.